turtlelazy/cybersecurity_final/README.md

 * Grace Chen

 ## Project Description:
 We are creating a capture the flag type of activity where users will be required to use SQL injection and other already-taught tools.
-For the presentation, we will be teaching how SQL works and how to use SQLmap/how it works.
-The activity will require users to connect to a virtual machine hosted on one of our personal computers.
+For the presentation, we will be reteaching how SQL works and useful keywords to reiterate students' understanding of SQL Injection.
+The activity will require students to deploy a web app locally (through a virtual machine or other personal device) and connect to it .

-## Daily Log:
-12/14/2021
-* Ishraq Mahid (in class): Worked on formatting repo + website app
-* Ishraq Mahid (at home): Worked on website app + haiku + VM setup
-* Grace Chen (in class): Worked on researching SQLmap and going through a tutorial for it + taking notes on how it works
-* Grace Chen (at home): Successfully set up a virtual machine for use.
-Opened port on the machine and connected from another device and it works but not sure how to apply it to our project yet.
-Port seems to only be open when target machine is listening on that port (ex. with netcat).

-12/15/2021
-* Grace Chen (in class): Clarified assignment regarding how to use virtual machine for the project.
-Researched bit more about SQLmap and discussed with partner about plans for the steps we need to take.
-* Grace Chen (at home): researched more about sqlmap
-* Ishraq Mahid (in class): worked more on the website and talked about vm's. almost done with website shouuld finish at home
-* Ishraq Mahid (at home): finished the website and researched some sql injection tactics

-12/16/2021
-* Grace Chen (in class): Set up slides template, discussed plan for the activity and presentation, talked about utilization of virtual box and possibly using digital ocean
-* Ishraq Mahid (in class): Set up slides template, discussed plan for the activity and presentation, talked about utilization of virtual box and possibly using digital ocean

-12/17/2021
-* Grace Chen (in class): Worked on the google slides and clarified plan for steps to capture the flag
-* Ishraq Mahid (in class and at home): did research on sql injection methods

-12/20/2021
-* Grace Chen (in class): Worked on code to create a list of hashed passwords to be used with hashcat later on.
-* Ishraq Mahid (in class and at home): Worked on thinking out ways to implement the different injection methods and allowing students to experiment with such methods

-12/21/2021
-* Ishraq Mahid (in class): Brainstormed some more obstacles and ideas reguarding password cracking and the flags needed to be captured.
-* Grace Chen (in class): Finished code to create random list of 100 hashed passwords and uploaded data file with them.

-12/22/2021
-* Grace Chen (in class): Finished code to create a list of salted and hashed passwords and uploaded

-12/28/2021
-* Grace Chen (at home): Set up Digitalocean account and successfully deployed a test machine and logged into it.

-12/29/2021
-* Ishraq Mahid (at home): search bar setup -> need to put in info and create challeneges for individual admin accounts

 ## Haikus:
 A graceful fish swims. <br>